wookie-fatcat/agility/README.md

 # Agility: Automated Optimisation of the Octopus Agile Tariff on Solis Solar Systems

-## NOTE: UNDER TESTING.
-FEEL FREE TO TRY IT OUT

 ## What is Agility?

 Agility is a software application that can be run on pretty much any computer, including a Raspberry Pi.